by: Thomas Young

 Social media results are difficult to measure because most people only read social media posts and do not interact.
 They may also find out about your company on social media, yet search for your website in Google.
 This is why social media stats can be misleading and social media marketing must be seen as a support to SEO efforts and content marketing.
 You can measure direct traffic to your website from social media in Google Analytics, and social media sites like Facebook and LinkedIn offer the ability to place ads on their sites and offer basic stats programs to review activity from visitors.

 Don’t get caught up in social media hype.
 Be careful to accurately judge the potential of social media for your business and the potential results.
 Develop a plan based on content marketing and stick to it over the long term.
-Understand how your target market uses social media and cover the basics as part of your overall web marketing efforts.
+Understand how your target market uses social media and cover the basics as part of your overall strategic digital marketing efforts.
 These steps are the key to a winning formula in social media marketing.

 - Develop a company home page for LinkedIn, Facebook, Google+ and other social media sites as needed for your business.